InternationalTradeAdministration/DevPortalMessages/GettingStartedOnWSO2.md

   * Currently, only one access token - the most recently generated, non-expired access token - is valid per application.
 And at this time, each username can generate one application.

 * _What is the difference between API Key and Access Token?
 Which do I use and how?_
-  * The new API store uses the Bearer authentication scheme (also called token authentication), so instead of API keys, you have a Consumer Key and Consumer Secret, which are used to generate an Access Token.
-Your application will likely use the Access Token to fetch data from the API.
+  * The new API store uses the Bearer authentication scheme (also called token authentication), so instead of API keys, you have an Access Token.
+Your application will use the Access Token to fetch data from the API.
   For more information about the Access Token, see the instructions for [Invoking an API](#invoking-an-api).

 ### Throttling
-* _When setting up a new API key, I noticed it states that 100 requests are allowed per minute per access token.
+* _When setting up a new API access token, I noticed it states that 100 requests are allowed per minute per access token.
 Is that all the information about throttling available?_
   * Yes.
 If you have more specific questions, please email [DataServices@trade.gov](mailto:DataServices@trade.gov?subject=API%20Request%20Throttling%20Question)

 * _I have seen the information about the throttling.
 Are there any other restrictions that I should be aware of?_